 Ensuring that skills and resources of management at every level are treated as being of crucial importance.

-However, it must be borne in mind that these psychological strategies are just part of and intrinsically linked to the broader social, political and economic climate.
-Without change to the wider systemic factors, they can only ever be partially successful.
-In the current climate, wider systemic change seems unlikely with ever increasing pressure on NHS services where demand outstrips resources.
-The current crisis in the UK health care system, such as in Accident and Emergency services where there are neither sufficient staff nor physical space to meet the growing demand for patient care, bears testament to this.
-Greater resources, which require considerable financial input, will not necessarily be forthcoming from central government.

 Limitations

 Although work has been done within primary mental health services (Rizq, 2011; 2012a; 2012b; 2013), there is a gap in the current knowledge base relating to secondary care, which this study partly addresses.
 The author did not interview senior managers, which would be useful to verify whether they were aware of staff perceptions and to ascertain their own attitudes to staff vulnerability.
 Although the eight interviews provided a wealth of data, it is possible that saturation point was not reached.
 However, in line with Dey’s (1999) suggestion that the concept ‘saturation’ is imprecise, this study has aimed for ‘theoretical sufficiency’: categories are suggested, rather than saturated, by the data.
 As with any qualitative research with a small sample, carried out at a particular time, caution must be exercised in extrapolating general implications from these findings.
 Nevertheless, the study does appear to contain a significant degree of ‘theoretical transferability’ as findings of this study were shown to be consistent with previous research carried out in this area.
 Therefore, despite its small scale, there is scope for transfer of the findings beyond this particular study setting.